isomerpages/scamshield/_bot-guide/About the ScamShield Bot.md

 The Bot is the authoritative way to check for scams, as reports received through ScamShield are reviewed by the Singapore Police Force.

-Thus, by reporting to the ScamShield Bot, you’ll be helping to protect the broader community in Singapore.
+Thus, by reporting to the ScamShield Bot, you’ll be helping to protect the broader community in Singapore from the same scams.

 #### 3. How to check a suspicious message or call to the Bot?